MarshP/learn-mathematics/Mathematics/About this Vault.md

 I had never been taught maths properly.
 My secondary education in the 1980s UK stole all joy from learning maths, so that I struggled through GCSE maths and then dropped the subject.[^1] I was in the first year to take GCSEs so that might have been why the teaching was crap for those of us without an initial aptitude.

 After completing my MSc in computing, now aged 50,  I found there were communities of autodidact maths learners and many great learning [[Resources and Materials|resources]] available free online.
 I considered taking a maths undergraduate degree, such as the OU's [[Example Syllabus - Open University Q31 BSc Mathematics|Q31 BSc Mathematics]] but I had just finished three degrees, one after another, over seventeen years.
 I wanted a gentle intellectual hobby to progress in my own time; so here we are.
-Also, even at the OU's reasonable prices, BSc Mathematics would take £20,000 out of my retirement fund.
+Also, even at the OU's reasonable prices, BSc Mathematics would take £20,000 (2023 prices) out of my retirement fund.

 ## Curriculum Choice